-On Monday, April 11, 2022, survivors and colleagues gathered at the Fallen Officers Memorial Wall in downtown Jacksonville, Florida, to pay tribute to the law enforcement professionals who made the ultimate sacrifice in service for this community.
+During the evening of Monday, April 3, 2023, survivors, and colleagues gathered at the Fallen Officers Memorial Wall* in downtown Jacksonville, Florida, to pay tribute to the law enforcement professionals who made the ultimate sacrifice in service for this community.

-In addition to the survivors of the fallen, other honored guests in attendance at Monday night's ceremony included Congressman and Sheriff John Rutherford, Mayor Lenny Curry, State Attorney Melissa Nelson, Public Defender Charlie Cofer, Fire Chief Keith Powers, members of the judiciary and other elected and appointed officials, as well as local law enforcement partners.
+In addition to the survivors of the fallen, other honored guests in attendance at Monday night's ceremony included Mayor Lenny Curry, Public Defender Charlie Cofer, Clerk of Courts Jody Philips, Chief Assistant State Attorney L.E.
+Hutton, members of the judiciary and other elected and appointed officials, as well as local law enforcement partners.

 For more information about JSO's Fallen Heroes, please visit the Roll Call of Honor page

 *The wall was conceived and brought to fruition in 2017 by local resident, Adam Resch, as his Eagle Scout project and additions have been made to the wall since, including three lifelike statues and an interactive kiosk donated by the Finker-Frenkel Family Foundation.